Aziks0/github-image-viewer/README.md

 # Github image viewer

-A userscript allowing github images and gif in README, PR and issues to be viewed, in full width, without leaving the page!
+A userscript allowing github images and gif in README, PR, issues and discussions to be viewed, in full width, without leaving the page!

 \